devendra9955/devendra/README.md

 # devendra
-thsi is a demo code of a project
+thsi is a demo code of a project.